-WHEREAS, in recognition of the public health threat posed by residential evictions during the pandemic, the Centers for Disease Control and Prevention issued an order, pursuant to 42 U.S.C. § 264 of the Public Health Act and 42 C.F.R. § 70.2, and titled "Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19," temporarily halting certain residential evictions nationwide, beginning on September 4, 2020 (the "CDC Order"); and
+WHEREAS, in recognition of the public health threat posed by residential evictions during the pandemic, the Centers for Disease Control and Prevention issued an order, pursuant to 42 U.S.C. § 264 of the Public Health Act and 42 C.F.R. § 70.2, and titled "Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19," temporarily halting certain residential evictions nationwide, beginning on September 4, 2020, as such order has been subsequently extended and modified (the "CDC Order"); and

 WHEREAS, on December 27, 2020, the President signed the Consolidated Appropriations Act, 2021, H.R.
 133, 116th Cong.
-(2020), which extends the CDC Order through January 31, 2021; and
+(2020), which extended the CDC Order through January 31, 2021; and